Secretary of State of Kansas

 The secretary of state of Kansas is one of the constitutional officers of the U.S. state of Kansas.
-The current secretary of state is the former speaker pro tempore of the Kansas House of Representatives, Scott Schwab, who was sworn in on January 14, 2019.
+The incumbent secretary of state is the former speaker pro tempore of the Kansas House of Representatives, Scott Schwab, who was sworn in on January 14, 2019.

 History

 The first secretary of state for Kansas was John Winter Robinson, a physician originally from Litchfield, Maine, but who had settled in Manhattan, Kansas, in 1857.
 Robinson was elected in December 1859, in anticipation of statehood for Kansas, and sworn in after Kansas was admitted to the Union in February 1861.

 As a result of a bond scandal, Robinson was impeached on February 26, 1862, along with the governor, Charles L. Robinson, and state auditor, George S. Hillyer.
 Robinson was convicted by the Kansas Senate on June 12, 1862, and removed from his office, becoming the first state executive branch official to be impeached and removed from office in U.S. history.
 Hillyer was also removed from office, on June 16, but Governor Robinson was acquitted.
 Sanders R. Shepard succeeded to the job of secretary of state on July 28, 1862.

 In 2015, Secretary Kris Kobach requested and was granted by the Kansas Legislature prosecutorial power in voter fraud cases.
-In October that year, he filed his first three-vote fraud cases dealing with voting in two states.
+In October that year, he filed his first three vote fraud cases, dealing with voting in two states.